ekzhang/redis-rope/README.md

 - `ROPE.GET` _key_ _index_: **O(log N)**
 - `ROPE.GETRANGE` _key_ _start_ _stop_: **O(log N + K)**, where K is the length of the returned string

-All operations support negative indices, which start at the end of the rope.
+All operations support negative indices, which count backward from the end of the rope.

 ### Write operations